mathiasertl/django-ca/README.md

   * `view` -> `view_cert`
   * `watch` -> `notify_expiring_certs`
   * `watchers` -> `cert_watchers`
+* New command `dump_cert` to dump certificates to a file.
 * Removed the `manage.py remove` command.
+* Update Django dependency to 1.9.

 ### 0.2.1 (2015-05-24)